West Coast Swing: An Appreciation

 Torri's speed of interpretive styling is often unbelievable and her styling projects a joyful engagement with both dance and audience that is unique.

-Aside from my fascination with West Coast Swing dance both as art form and object of linguistic study, this on-line tour uses Internet videos that are hyperlinked and selectively cued for commentary in an evolving web-based document.
+Aside from my fascination with West Coast Swing dance both as art form and object of linguistic study, this online tour uses Internet videos that are hyperlinked and selectively cued for commentary in an evolving web-based document.
 I'm calling this kind of document a "LinkTopic" because it is so richly endowed with embedded links.
 Of course, there is the risk that, with so many links, some will no longer work when the target is absent for some reason.
 Over time the content of this linktopic will evolve in its own right if not to fix dead links.
 Each link has an associated photo-snapshot from the linked video.
 In each case the explicit URL link is the photo credit.
 You can click either the photo or the link to view the video.
 All of these photolinks will launch your browser into a new browser tab.
 If you have an older browser that doesn't support tabbed windows then a new instance of the browser will likely be launched.
 When you're viewing within a linked video you can return to this commentary by clicking its tab.
 That way you can pause the running video and click back and forth between video and associated commentary.
-This separate tabbed window feature also allows more convenient pause and study of more than one dance at a time--for example, in comparing two dances to the same music.
+This separate tabbed window feature also allows more convenient pause and study of more than one dance at a time--for example, in comparing two dances to the same music (which is featured numerous times in this dance collection).

 Most of the photolinks are to videos on Youtube and many of those are cued to a start point within a larger video.
 As such, most are intended for a usual view time of around 2 minutes each.
 Youtube doesn't reliably support a coded end time for a video excerpt.
 When you click a cued link the video will run to its end.
 So before each link, I'll indicate the number of significant minutes (often mere seconds) intended with a notation like: (~2m).
 If no time length is indicated then assume an intended view time of about two minutes.
 Most WCS dance segments in competitions are limited to about two minutes.
 So unless you get thoroughly hooked like me, don't feel obligated to watch all of each linked video (ie, past the indicated view time).
 Of course, in Youtube you'll have to click away the advertisements and for some video instances you may have to click the little speaker icon in the video player to get sound.
 Finally, the video quality varies because many were taken by audience devices including lower resolution cellphones.